unomaas/LTK.SkillsLab/README.md

 * [Postgres](https://www.postgresql.org/download/)

+### JSON vs Postgres
+If the user does not have a Postgres connection established, the API will default to using JSON data to test with instead.
+To use Postgres, you will need to configure the database and install the pg module.

 ### Configuring the Database
 The application uses pg to connect to a PostgreSQL database.
 You can configure the database connection by editing the config object in pool.js.
 Here is a sample configuration: